Recommendations & Conclusions

 The Online Safety Act does not protect users from the commodification of synthetic mis/disinformation, or provide effective transparency for the systems that produce them.
 It fails to address the issue of tech companies rolling out experimental features that can feed false or harmful information to their enormous audiences, further threatening …

-Government response.
 The government acknowledges the potential harm of online misinformation but states the Online Safety Act (OSA) takes a proportionate approach by focusing on content that is illegal or harmful to children.
-It reaffirms that for other legal content, platforms decide …
+It reaffirms that for other legal content, platforms decide what is permitted, and the …

 Department for Science, Innovation and Technology